sfc-gh-boconnor/government_hackathon/README.md

 ![alt text](assets/image-11.png)

 The notebook compute comes pre installed with some basic packages which include snowpark and streamlit.
 In this scenario we would also like to leverage matplotlib.
-As this package is freely available within the Snowflake Anoconda channel, you can install it easily using the packages dropdown packages, add matplotlib
+As this package is freely available within the Snowflake Anoconda channel, you can install it easily using the packages dropdown packages, add matplotlib and also add pydeck (this is for the final exercise)

 -   Use the dropdown list provided within packages to install matplotlib.
     ![alt text](assets/image-12.png)